SEI-Remote-Code-Review/connect-four-1/README.md

 # Background

-**WELCOME TO MY GAME!!!** Before we dive in, let's take a step back and remember the early days off Connect Four.
+**WELCOME TO MY GAME!!!!** Before we dive in, let's take a step back and remember the early days off Connect Four.
 It was in 1974 when Milton Bradley brought the plastic version of Connect Four to the masses creating a cultural phenomenon.
 Howard Wexler, a toy inventor, is given credit for creating the Connect Four we all grew up playing.
 Milton Bradly was eventually bought out by Hasbro who continues to sell the game.

 # Getting Stared